Note: You can sign up for a Google Group mailing list to receive updates on HathiTrust ingest tools.

 Whether using the tools provided or not, it is recommended that depositors review the Guidelines for Deposit and fill out the HathiTrust Deposit Form to gain an understanding of the ingest requirements and how much transformation of content may be needed prior to submission to HathiTrust.

 If the HathiTrust ingest tools are used to build packages for submission, a recommended workflow, after reviewing the Guidelines and filling the Deposit Form , would be as follows:

-Create a custom package type for your content - see the README documentation for more information about this.
-Basically, this lists the files that will be present in your package, what transformations should be applied to your submitted packages, etc.
+- Create a custom package type for your content - see the README documentation for more information about this.
+In general, this lists the files that will be present in your package, what transformations should be applied to your submitted packages, etc.